Rockababy-Kroppenduckel-Industries/StartHere-Beginner-Team-of-2/Steps.md

 **Step 4.** (Dev 2) Man, is anybody in charge around here?
 There's been some serious weirdness going on and you need to get up to speed, but you've been getting mixed messages from both Rockababy and Kroppenduckel.
 Worse, Dev 1's internet connection keeps flaking out.
 Find something to do, Git wise, that might help you paint a better picture of what changes have been made official since starting this project.
 The more details, the better -- this might be a while.

 **Step 5.** (Dev 1 & Dev 2) "DEVS!"
 Mr. Rockababy cries in another email with renewed vigor (and certainly vim -- he's an old-school Linux guy, after all).
 "I'm schvitzing with astonishment over here.
 Great job with the tweaks, but the site needs something...fresh.
-Dev 1, give me a purple background for the body.
-I want the color to be rebeccapurple, in fact.
+Dev 1, give me a new background color for the body.
+I want the color to be cornflowerblue, in fact.
 And Dev 2!
 I need to see some h1 header action instead of h2. h2 is very 1999!
 We don't want to be behind the curve with this."
 Satisfy your boss' pleas by completing his design requirements.

 **Step 6.** (Dev 1) You're feeling deviant, quickly toying around with the background color of the web site's body in the CSS file.
 You change it to a gorgeous _coral_ color and might even want to show the boss, but creating extra files with arbitrary changes without approval is a BIG no-no. You decide to eat